 Sponsor: University of Wisconsin, Madison

 - Histologically confirmed diagnosis of prostate cancer (adenocarcinoma of the prostate)

 - Metastatic disease as evidenced by the presence of soft tissue and/or bone metastases on imaging studies (CT of abdomen/pelvis, bone scintigraphy)

 - All participants must have received (and be receiving) standard of care androgen deprivation treatment (surgical castration versus GnRH analogue or antagonist treatment); subjects receiving Gonadotropin-releasing hormone (GnRH) analogue or antagonist must continue this treatment throughout the time on this study.

 - Participants may or may not have been treated previously with a nonsteroidal antiandrogen.
-For participants previously treated with an antiandrogen, they must be off use of anti-androgen for at least 4 weeks (for flutamide, apalutamide, or enzalutamide) or 6 weeks (for bicalutamide or nilutamide) prior to registration.
+For participants previously treated with an antiandrogen, they must be off use of anti-androgen for at least 4 weeks (for flutamide, apalutamide, enzalutamide, or other 2nd generation AR antagonists) or 6 weeks (for bicalutamide or nilutamide) prior to registration.
 Moreover, participants who demonstrate an anti-androgen withdrawal response, defined as a > 25% decline in PSA within 4-6 week of stopping a nonsteroidal antiandrogen, are not eligible until the PSA rises above the nadir observed after antiandrogen withdrawal.